Case study: compensation for delayed cervical cancer diagnosis

-In February 2008 Mrs A underwent a colposcopy – a procedure in which the surface of the cervix is scraped away.
-On this occasion a smear test wasn’t performed before the colposcopy.
+In February 2008, Mrs A underwent a colposcopy – a procedure in which the surface of the cervix is scraped away.
+On this occasion, a smear test wasn’t performed before the colposcopy.
 If it had it would’ve been discovered that the cancer was far more extensive than was previously thought and that it was likely to be in a part of the cervix which the colposcopy had been unable to reach.

-As there were changes to Mrs A’s cells, the doctor offered Mrs A two choices: a biopsy or further smear test in six months.
+As there were changes to Mrs A’s cells, the doctor offered Mrs A two choices: a biopsy or a further smear test in six months.
 The doctor didn’t indicate any urgency, so our client opted for the smear test six months later.

 At that next smear test, Mrs A was told that she needed a loop biopsy.
-This biopsy took place in September 2008, however it failed to take enough of the cervix and not all of the pre-cancerous cells were removed.
+This biopsy took place in September 2008, however, it failed to take enough of the cervix and not all of the pre-cancerous cells were removed.
 Mrs A had another biopsy but again, not all of the cells were removed.

 As a result, Mrs A had to have a radical hysterectomy (an operation to remove the womb) in February 2009.
 Sadly it was only during this procedure that it was discovered that Mrs A did indeed have cervical cancer.